For further information, please contact the General chair: Tohru Ishihara

 RWTH Aachen University, Germany

 Deep Neural Networks (DNN) are an essential component for autonomous driving.
 Scene segmentation, road sign detection are two examples of functions which are expected to use DNNs.
 Important requirements - besides low classification error rate - are real time, power efficiency, and flexibility.
-Power consumption is already today an issue in vehicle electronics, even more so in electrical vehicles, where electronics’ power consumption eats from range.
-Since algorithms continuously develop, some degree of flexibility is required.
-The talk discusses algorithmic and application specific processor design approaches to optimally support these requirements.
-With the proposed architecture, the advantage of a fully programmable processor comes at the cost of only approximately twice the power consumption.
-Further reductions of the power consumption can be achieved by using tailored arithmetic, e.g. 1 bit weights.
+Since algorithms continuously develop, some degree of flexibility is required, which can be addressed by using an application specific processor (ASIP).
+To achieve high throughput many-core ASIP solutions are required.
+The talk discusses scalability aspects and heuristics for many-core mapping of the software.
+A case study on many-core platforms with different numbers of cores provides runtime/energy/off-chip-IO trade-offs.